core-process/ghostwriter/readme.md

 ## Application Frontend

 Your frontend application is required to confirm the successful completion of the rendering process.
-This is done by defining and confirming so-called 'sections' with the help of the `ghostwriter-apptools` module.
+This is accomplished by defining so-called 'sections' with the help of the `ghostwriter-apptools` module.
 Install the `ghostwriter-apptools` module via:

 ```
 $ npm install ghostwriter-apptools --save